 Who’s Who at CREW

-They tapped former Democratic Senate aide Melanie Sloan to run the new organization.
+They tapped former Democrat Senate aide Melanie Sloan to run the new organization.
 Sloan built the group into a major player in the progressive movement, filing numerous charges against the George W. Bush administration and Republicans in Congress.
-In 2015, she yielded control of CREW to another former Senate Democratic aide, Noah Bookbinder.
+In 2015, she yielded control of CREW to another former Senate Democrat aide, Noah Bookbinder.